TheineAddict/Null-Expected/src/data/posts/author1/2025/12/holiday-code-freeze-best-practices.md

 To avoid CAB becoming a live design workshop, discussions can be time-boxed.
 If, within a defined limit, the risk cannot be adequately articulated or mitigated, the default is:

-> “This change is deferred until January unless the sponsor returns with a refined proposal that meets our holiday criteria.”
+> This change is deferred until January unless the sponsor returns with a refined proposal that meets our holiday criteria.

 In other words, the burden of proof sits with the change sponsor, not with the CAB to justify a “no”.